LinkedInLearning/advanced-bitbucket-pipelines-3925184/ch2_using_pipes_in_pipelines/02_06_solution_use_pipes_in_a_pipeline/README.md

 ## Challenge Scenario

-In this challenge you’re continuing your role as the Bitbucket Pipelines expert supporting the Amazing Mobile App.
+In this challenge you're continuing your role as the Bitbucket Pipelines expert supporting the Amazing Mobile App.

 As planning begins for the next fiscal year, the CFO has come to you and asked if there's a way to get a report of the build minutes being used across all of the companies repositories.
 Specifically, they need to know which builds are taking the longest amount of time and how many build minutes are being used.
 They'd also like to capture this information on a regular basis.